 Our “Investment” page details our packages and price points.
-Our most popular package is 8 hours of photography + 8 hours of cinematography, which are $3000 for the first service & $2500 for the second.
+Our most popular package is 8 hours of photography + 8 hours of cinematography, which are $3200 for the first service & $3200 for the second, totalling $6400 for 8 hours of photo and cinema.
+You can always add hours at a later date if required..
 All of our packages include 1 photographer or cinematographer, which we believe is suitable for weddings of less than 200 guests.
 Additional photographers and cinematographers can be added for a minimum of 4 hours (location dependent) – so if all you want is another photographer or cinematographer to capture the preparation & ceremony, we can help you with that!
 Or, if you want an additional staff member for the whole day, we can do that, too!

 Do your packages come with 1 photographer / cinematographer, or 2 photographers / 2 cinematographers?

-Our base packages include 1 photographer ($3000, 8 hours) and/or 1 cinematographer ($2500, 8 hours if you bundle or $3000, 8 hours if you book solo).
+Our base packages include 1 photographer ($3250, 8 hours) and/or 1 cinematographer ($3250, 8 hours).
 Since 2009 we have been shooting most of our weddings with 1 photographer & 1 cinematographer.
 Unless we are working with a student or a shooter-in-training, we don’t bring an assistant.
 We carry our own gear, change our own lenses, and set up our own lighting when necessary.